MadeInPierre/finalynx/README.md

 You can check the [current development status](./TODO.md) anytime.
 Contributions are warmly welcome!

 ## 👨‍💻 Contributions and requests
 This repository is at a very early stage.
-If you'd like to contribute, please open an issue and ask me to write a full documentation 😄 For new features or bug fixes, please fork the repository and use a feature branch.
+If you'd like to contribute, please open an issue and ask me to write a detailed documentation!
+For new features or bug fixes, please fork the repository and use a feature branch.
 Pull requests as well as [open discussions](https://OPENISSUE) about future features are warmly welcome!

 ## 📄 License
 This project is under the [GPLv3 License](./LICENSE) meaning anyone can use, share, extend, and contribute to this project as long as their changes are integrated to this repo or also published using GPLv3.
 Please contact me for any specific licensing requests.